-When we stop to think about the huge community of believers around the world who are doing their part to be the face and hands of Christ, it helps strengthen our faith in the Word and encourage us in our own lives as Catholics and Christians.
+When we stop to think about the huge community of believers around the world who are doing their part to be the face and hands of Christ, it helps strengthen our faith in the Word and encourages us in our own lives as Catholics and Christians.

-Caring for the Global Church Increases Your Awareness of Other Lands and Cultures
+2. Caring for the Global Church Increases Your Awareness of Other Lands and Cultures

 “From the beginning, this one Church has been marked by a great diversity which comes from both the variety of God's gifts and the diversity of those who receive them.
 Within the unity of the People of God, a multiplicity of peoples and cultures is gathered together."

-Caring for the Global Church Enriches Your Life of Prayer
+3. Caring for the Global Church Enriches Your Life of Prayer

 Sometimes, we all need to find new sources of inspiration for our prayer lives.
 What better way to bring new life to your prayer than by encountering stories and images of Christ at work from places far away?